Intellection/eng_day_FileNest/README.md

-# SnapVault - Your Personal File Cache 🗄️
+# FileNest - Your Personal File Cache 🗄️

 [![Ruby](https://img.shields.io/badge/ruby-3.3.5-red.svg)](https://www.ruby-lang.org/)
 [![Rails](https://img.shields.io/badge/rails-8.0.2-red.svg)](https://rubyonrails.org/)
 [![PostgreSQL](https://img.shields.io/badge/postgresql-latest-blue.svg)](https://www.postgresql.org/)

-## 🧠 Welcome to SnapVault
+## 🧠 Welcome to FileNest

-SnapVault is a lightweight, secure file upload and access API designed as your personal "vault" for screenshots, quick notes, and files.
+FileNest is a lightweight, secure file upload and access API designed as your personal "nest" for screenshots, quick notes, and files.
 Think of it as a private, temporary cache where you can store and access your files securely - but only your own.

 ## 🎯 Key Features